-JoAnne (Cavanagh) Butler Queen's University (Civil '78).
+JoAnne (Cavanagh) Butler attended Queen's University (Civil '78).
 She was Vice-President, Market and Resource Development at the Independent Electricity System Operator (IESO).
-Her twin daughters began Queen's Engineering in the fall of 2015.
+Her twin daughters began Queen's Engineering in the fall of 2015 and have now graduated from Civil and Mining engineering programs.
+"We contribute to the overall good of society in so many and diverse ways."